 Hayden Peak (12479) lies ahead.
 Mount Agassiz (12428) is in the back left.

-In a range where most peaks are only Class 2 by their easiest routes and where many of them require very long days or multi-day outings to climb, rugged Hayden Peak is a standout because the crux of its easiest route is Class 4 and, since it is literally beside the highway, a fit climber can do it in half a day.
+In a range where most peaks are only Class 2 by their easiest routes and where many of them require very long days or multi-day outings to climb, rugged Hayden Peak is a standout because its easiest route is at least Class 3 and, since it is literally beside the highway, a fit climber can do it in half a day.
 Moreover, it's a visually spectacular peak with outstanding views of neighboring peaks and lakes.

 Today, Hayden's name lives on not only in history books but on the landscape as well.
 For instance, in addition to the Hayden Peak in Utah, there are four other peaks officially named for Hayden represented here on SP.
 One is in Idaho, and the other three are in Colorado.
 In Yellowstone, there is Hayden Valley, one of the top spots in the park for wildlife viewing.
 A garter snake, a snail, and a sedge are named for him.
 There is a town in Colorado called Hayden.
 And there is a Hayden Hall at the University of Pennsylvania.